EAACI PhARF Award

-The objective of PhARF (Phadia Allergy Research Forum) is to encourage progress in allergy research, specifically through the PhARF Award, which is aimed at recognising outstanding younger Investigators.
+The objective of PhARF (Phadia Allergy Research Forum) is to encourage progress in allergy research, specifically through the PhARF Award, which is aimed at providing Research Grant funding to recognising outstanding younger Investigators (maximum 45 years old).

-Since the Award 2009 a two-step procedure is used.
-First a Nomination Committee, comprised of representatives from EAACI, sifts out five top candidates of all nominees.
-Then a Scientific Committee, comprised of the Presidents of EAACI, AAAAI and WAO, meets once a year to select the winner out of these five nominees.
+A two-step procedure is used.
+First a Nomination Committee, comprised of representatives from EAACI, namely Vice-President Science, the Chair of the EAACI Science Committee and the Chair of the EAACI Research and Outreach Committee, summarizes the Research Grant applications into a top five list of applicants.
+Then a Scientific Committee, comprised of the Presidents of EAACI, AAAAI and WAO, meets once a year to select the winners out of these five nominees.

 Basis for election

-The candidate’s research should be of high quality and in the forefront.
-The research should have contributed to a better understanding of allergic inflammation as well as improved diagnostic procedures and treatment, enabling more optimal patient management.
-The level of independency and professional implication of the Award on the candidate’s career, will also be taken into consideration.
+The candidate’s accomplished and planned research should be of high quality and in the forefront.
+The planned research will contribute to a better understanding of allergic inflammation as well as improved diagnostic procedures and treatment, enabling more optimal patient management.
+The level of independency of the candiate’s research will also be taken into consideration.

 You can either apply for yourself or nominate somebody with his/her consent regarding the nomination and submission of personal data as described below.
 The candidate should not yet be an established scientist (not a head of department or professor).

 Your application / nomination must include the following personal details: Full name, Date of birth, Institute/Hospital, Department, Full address, Phone, Mobile, e-mail, Present official title/profession/position, Degree.

 - A motivational cover letter (half a page) why you / nominee should be a candidate for the Award.

 - Enclose a list of all the candidates publications, divided into originals and reviews.

 - Highlight and enclose 3–5 of his/her most important articles.